Road to Kandahar

 She suddenly realized only Afghan soldiers who served in support of U.S. missions still lay in the clinic.
 The French and British no longer remained in their beds.
 They were missing.
-She tried to communicate with the remaining wounded Afghans left behind.
+She tried to communicate with a few wounded Afghans left behind.
 Most spoke Urdu—that’s what the Afghan doctor told her.
 He wasn’t here, either.
 She looked worriedly around.

 Suddenly she heard a vehicle stop in front of the building.
 She rushed to the door to see an American army jeep with three fully garbed male Muslims loaded in it.
 She didn’t recognize any of them.
 Seated in the back, a woman sat with hands tied behind her.
 She dressed in American attire with no hijab over her head.

-Cricket knew the woman as an interpreter from the embassy, a U.S. citizen of Arabian descent.
+Cricket knew the woman as one of the interpreters from the embassy, a U.S. citizen of Arabian descent.
 At the one meeting where Cricket met her, the interpreter kept pointing at the hijab on Cricket’s head and often said, “I will not wear that.”

 In the distance, Cricket saw another Arab walking toward the jeep.
 No one else traveled the streets in the usually bustling city.
 Something about his height and brisk steps as he walked seemed familiar.
 She stared as he stopped on the far corner and appeared to be waiting.

 The translator screamed.
-Cricket turned back immediately to see her as one of the Arabs grabbed her hair in his fist and pulled her out of the vehicle to sling her against the wall.
-He drew a pistol out of his robe pointing it in all directions.
+Cricket turned back immediately to see one of the Arabs grab her hair in his fist.
+He pulled her out of the vehicle to sling her against the wall.
+Drawing a pistol out of his robe, he pointed it in all directions.
 In fear, Cricket remained in place.
 She eyed the translator who stumbled in getting up.
 Then Cricket looked back to check the man on the corner.
-He wasn’t there.
+No one stood there.
 She scanned the street.
-He was nowhere.
+It lay empty.